JIMYTHEONE/SHARKS-JAIME/README.md

 Proyecto segunda semana

 Goals
-Get a fully cleaned dataset with at least 6 thousand rows and consistent data types.
+Get a cleaned dataset with at least 6 thousand rows and consistent data types.

-Objective
-Average Age of non-fatal/fatal shark attacks

 Steps
 Explore Data and analyse possible issues